josh-collinsworth/joco-sveltekit/src/lib/content/posts/response-to-defending-open-source.md

 Matt has also now _twice_ bought out dissenters to get them to leave his company.
 He's monitored employee emails for communications from Blind, threatened people who talk to the media, demanded people take down pro-WP Engine posts, and tried to infiltrate the Automattic alumni Slack.

-Not to mention how he's barged in on virtually any online forum where people are talking about this situation, and being a jerk to try to shut them up.
+Not to mention how he's barged in on virtually any online forum where people are talking about this situation and picked fights with the people there who didn't agree with him.

-So excuse me for not buying the "open dialogue" crap one bit.
+So excuse me for not buying the "open dialogue" crap in the slightest bit.

 A hell of a lot of people at WP Engine _were_ collaborating.
 Then they got locked out.

 Even more people at Matt's company were collaborating; then their boss demanded loyalty or else, and they left.
+(And then that happened a second time.)

 The values in Matt's words very clearly fail to align with the values in Matt's actions.